Here we are! The last month of my EVS experience unfortunately… So sad there’s not so much time left but I will enjoy the rest of it at the fullest!

 A WORKING EXPERIENCE

-My EVS was about non formal education. we had to teach our own native language, to do some workshops related to creativity, public speaking or environmental protection in high school.
+My EVS was about non formal education.
+We had to teach our own native languages, to do some workshops related to creativity, public speaking or environmental protection in high school.
 We had also some events to prepare like intercultural night.
-The experiences which were the most significants for me were those in high school with workshops.
+The experiences which were the most significant for me were those in high schools with workshops.
 In fact I liked to share my habits, culture and language to the students and the thing I appreciated the most is that they were so curious about us that they wanted to know more about our country, our way of life etc…

 CONCLUSION OF THIS ADVENTURE

-In fact words are not strong enough to make you feel and understand what I LIVED during this 5 months (for the moment).
-This feeling is indescriptible, you have to live it to feel it.
-So if you have the opportunity to do it, just one advice : DON’T HESITATE I learned a lot from this experience, now I’m feeling more confident, more open minded, and happier also!
+In fact words are not strong enough to make you feel and understand what I LIVED during these 5 months (for the moment).
+This feeling is indescribable; you have to live it to feel it.
+So if you have the opportunity to do it, just one advice: DON’T HESITATE I learned a lot from this experience, now I’m feeling more confident, more open-minded, and happier also!

-Of course a special BIG thx to our association ZURY (specially to Andreea ), without them I couldn’t have such an experience like this !
-To Marina our incredible coordinator who was always here for us if we had some problems.
-To Lorre our lovely Romanian teacher and to Alberto our amazing mentor 😀
+Of course a special BIG thx to our association ZURY (especially to Andreea:-) ), without them I couldn’t have had such an experience like this!
+To Marina, our incredible coordinator who was always here for us if we had some problems.
+To Lore, our lovely Romanian teacher and to Alberto our amazing mentor.